t-regx/T-Regx/ReadMe.md

 Current development priorities, regarding release of 1.0:

-- Separate SafeRegex and CleanRegex into to two packages, so users can choose what they want #103
+- Separate SafeRegex and CleanRegex into to two packages, so users can choose what they need #103
 - Add documentation to each T-Regx public method #17 \[in progress]
 - Revamp of [t-regx.com](https://t-regx.com/) documentation \[in progress]
 - Release 1.0